ddeleon267/ddeleon267.github.io/_posts/2017-12-20-my_sinatra_app_part_ii_routine_addict.markdown

 * Sensitive Skin Routine

 A routine also has attributes of *products* (as a collection) as well as a *description*.
 This description could include notes about product use,  general instructions and suggestions for using particular products together, and any additional notes about skin types for whom the routine might be particularly suited (or not).
 A routine **has_many :routine_products** and **has_many :products, through: routine_products**.

+This class validates the presence of the routine name, products, and description attributes.

 **Products**